Compartment syndrome

 Key facts

-- Compartment syndrome is a painful syndrome caused by dangerously high pressure build up in a group of muscles.
+- Compartment syndrome is a painful condition caused by a pressure build up in a group of muscles.

-- Acute compartment syndrome is a medical emergency that needs urgent surgery.
+- Acute compartment syndrome often happens after an injury and is a medical emergency that needs urgent surgery.

-- Chronic compartment syndrome occurs after repetitive exercise and usually improves with rest.
+- Chronic exertional compartment syndrome occurs after intense, repetitive exercise, and usually improves with rest.

 What is compartment syndrome?